5 Best Drywall Sanders of 2023 – Reviews & Buyer’s Guide

 Some sanders don’t come with a hose but can likely still be connected to your dust collector; you just need to purchase the hose.
 And you can either use a special connector to make the ends compatible, or you can use the universal tool (duct tape) to secure the ends together.

 No dust collector?

-Since one of the primary benefits of a drywall sander is the ability to maintain a clean working space, this is one feature you really want to zero in on.
-Why make clean up a separate and time-consuming task if you can buy a machine that will do it for you as you go along?
+Since one of the primary benefits of a drywall sander is the ability to maintain a clean working space, this is one feature you want to zero in on.
+Why make cleaning up a separate and time-consuming task if you can buy a machine that will do it for you as you go along?